BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 To acquire the NPCs ID select the NPC using `/npc select`, then run `/npc id`.

 You can also get a NPC by its name with the `byName` argument.
-That is useful when you have many NPCs which should all start the same conversation.
+That is useful when you have many NPCs with the same name which should all start the same conversation or count together in the `npcinteract` and `npckill` objectives.

 !!! warning
     When more than one npc with that name exists, it will give an exception when used in like `npcteleport` events or `npcrange` objective.
-    Having multiple Npcs with the name can be used when identifying a concrete Npc, like when starting a conversation (with the `npc_conversations` section) or in the `npcinteract` and `npckill` objectives.

 ```YAML title="Example"
 npcs: